 You can specify the Tension in Window > Panels > Font Info, as a percentage of the length of the handles.
 The geometric ellipse (circle, oval) has a tension of 55%.
 Higher tension creates a super-elliptical shape (like the shapes in typefaces like Eurostile, Microgramma, Melior), and lower tension creates something more diamond-shaped.

 You can create more ellipses using the Add button in the context Property bar.
 Here you can enter precise parameters.
 X and Y are the coordinates of the selected point (the lower left corner by default).
-The Width and Height dropdowns in the Property bar give you quick access to the important font dimensions (caps height, x-height, main stem) so you can create ellipses and circles even faster.
+The Width and Height fields allow you to define the size of new ellipse.

 Alternatively, select the Ellipse tool, click in the position where you want to place the center or the “corner” of the ellipse, enter the ellipse size and choose the ellipse form in the Add Oval dialog box:

 Choose filled or unfilled ellipse and click on OK.